qwertyuu/go-ur/README.md

 In other words, is there an advantage or handicap to be the starting player in Ur.

 To know, I coded the versus_random analysis.
 The "equal skill" players are two random-playing bots with the exact same policy.
 You can let that analysis run for as many games as you wish.
-I found that all the probabilities end up tending towards 50% everytime, so I deduced that there is no significant advantage or handicap to being the first or second player.
+I found that all the probabilities end up tending towards 50% every time, so I deduced that there is no significant advantage or handicap to being the first or second player.

 ### Is the game only luck?